pbs/alexandria/pages/design_elements.md

 - Colors: The above hues and $gray-56 are availble for regular fill buttons
+- $yellow is *never* an option, as it doesn't have sufficient contrast with $gray-0
 - Text is always $gray-0 (i.e., white)
 - No border - *unless* the button's default state is a "ghost" button, and it fills in when active (e.g. a favorited show) - in that case, retain the original border color
 - \* These buttons need the "darken 10" variation of the hue to pass contrast tests